arjuunns/EcoSphere-HackTU_6.0/README.md

 - Overflowing garbage bins causing **health hazards and pollution**.
 - Inefficient **waste collection schedules**, increasing operational costs.
 - Lack of **public awareness and participation** in waste management.
+- This results in increased pollution, health hazards, and a growing carbon footprint.
 ---

 ## ✅ Our Solution